karaatfullstack/Outline-of-Senior-Projects/README.md

      - Students will teach themselves a new technology, language, or framework
      - They will record a 3-5 min video and upload to YouTube (like their Async Week Project)
      - They will present their video in a Zoom room to the class with opportunities to answer questions

+Here are some example videos from the [2108 Cohort's Stackathon](https://www.youtube.com/playlist?list=PL_yPiP-ZZLhLS18FEz-0rMrPV4-37nlcK)

 ### 3. Profile Enrichment Piece (PEP)